AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   "block" : "0x64b577"
 }
 ```
 First element of `params` array is jobId as specified by pool.
 To reduce the amount of data sent over the wire pools **SHOULD** keep their job IDs as concise as possible.
 Pushing a Job id which is identical to headerhash is a bad practice.
-Second element of `params` array is headerhash.
-Third element is an optional boolean indicating whether or not eventually found shares from previous jobs will be accounted for sure as stale.
+The second element of `params` array is the headerhash.
+The third element is an optional boolean indicating whether or not eventually found shares from previous jobs will be accounted for sure as stale.
 Optionally the server can push also the member `block` to inform the miner on the actual height of the chain he is mining on.
 The information would be useful for miners in case they need to async prepare the workers for an epoch/DAG change.

 ### Solution submission